Bazsle/Kirbys_Adventure_Manual_APWorld/README.md

 Progressive Level (7): This unlocks a new world (called a level in-game).
 For example, you need one Progressive Level in order to reach Ice Cream Island, two to reach Butter Building, etc. Vegetable Valley is open to you by default.
 You need all 7 of these to win.

-Maxim Tomato and Pep Drink are the filler items.
+Maxim Tomato, Pep Drink and Star are the filler items.

 1. To use this file, install the most recent version of the Archipelago launcher and the Archipelago Manual client.